jimhigson/oboe.js/writing/main/5_Implementation.md

 correct system must be built from individually correct units, the majority of the specifications are unit tests, putting each unit under the microscope and describing the correct behaviour as completely as possible.
-Correct components are not useful unless they are correctly composed.
-Component tests zoom out from individual components to the library as a whole, falsifying only the http traffic.
+Component tests zoom out from examining individual components to focus on their correct composition, falsifying only the http traffic.
+To avoid testing implementation details the component tests do not look at the means of coupling between the code units but rather check for the behaviours which should emerge as a consequence of their composition.
 At the apex of the test pyramid are a small number of integration tests.
-Running these tests automatically spins up actual REST services so that the correct behaviour given real http may be examined.
+These tests check all of Oboe, automatically spinning up a REST service so that the correctness of the whole library may be examined against an actual server.

 The desirable to be amenable to testing influences the boundaries on which the application is split into separately implemented components.